In a Nutshell

 Debt and Financial Hardship Resources for Alaskans

 Trying to stay on top of your debt is hard enough, but it can be especially difficult if you're struggling to pay your regular bills as well.
-In addition to seeking debt relief, here are some assistance programs you can take advantage of in Alaska to help ease your overall financial burden.
+In addition to seeking debt relief, here are some financial assistance programs you can take advantage of in Alaska to help ease your economic burdens.

 Alaska’s Permanent Fund